bethiasun/bethiasun.github.io/_news/announcement_3.md

 related_posts: false
 ---

 I will be attending NeurIPS in-person this year.
-Please come say hi if you'd like to chat! :sparkles: :blush: Details on my poster session slot to come soon...
+Please come say hi at my poster, or feel free to reach out if you would like to chat in Vancouver/the US! :sparkles: :blush: (Details on my poster session slot to come soon...)